-The type of evidence listed in the previous section could improve your chances of claiming sports injury compensation in any of these scenarios.
 We are happy to review your case with you for free and advise you of what to do next.
 If you would like to discuss claiming, please give us a call today on 0800 6524 881.

 The exact amount of compensation you could receive for a sports injury can be difficult to predict without any details.
 That’s because injuries will vary from case to case.
 When you calculate sports injury compensation, the amount awarded in compensation will be based on factors such as: